-- 4. The term "member of the University community" includes any person who is a student, faculty member, University official, person employed by the University (directly or by contract), or any nearby stakeholder of the University.
+- 4. The term "Member of the University Community" includes any person who is a student, faculty member, University official, person employed by the University (directly or by contract), or any nearby stakeholder of the University.
 The Dean of Students shall determine a person's status as the situation warrants. - 5.
-The term "University premises" includes all land, buildings, facilities, sidewalks, roadways, parking lots, and/or grounds controlled, owned, or leased by the University.
+The term "University Premises" includes all land, buildings, facilities, sidewalks, roadways, parking lots, and/or grounds controlled, owned, or leased by the University.
 University premises also include, but is not limited to, all University-owned, leased or rented vehicles. - 6.
 The term "student organization or student group" means any number of students who have complied with the formal requirements for University recognition / registration. - 7.
-The term "student conduct body" means any person or persons authorized by the Dean of Students to hear misconduct cases, consider the provided information, and recommend an appropriate outcome, which may include recommending or imposing sanctions.
-A student conduct body may be referred to as a board or committee. - 8.
-The term "policy" is defined as any written regulation of the University as found in, but not limited to, the Code of Student Conduct, Residence Life Handbook, Student-Athlete Code of Conduct, Employee Handbook, Faculty Handbook, Adjunct Faculty Handbook, and the University Catalogs, which has been approved and/or signed by the President of the University - 9.
-The term "academic misconduct" includes, but is not limited to: The use of any unauthorized assistance in taking quizzes, test, or examinations; Dependence upon the aid of sources beyond those authorized by the instructor in writing papers, preparing reports, solving problems, or carrying out other assignments; or, The acquisition, without permission, of tests or other academic material belonging to a member of the University faculty or staff. - 10.
-The term "plagiarism" includes, but is not limited to, the use, by paraphrase or direct quotation, of the published or unpublished work of another person without full and clear acknowledgement.
+The term "Hearing" means an initial formal gathering and educational opportunity for complainants and respondents to voice their version of involvement of reported incidents, hear and question the findings of the investigation, present witnesses, and be supported by advisors before a hearing body, which may consist of faculty, staff, and/or students.
+A hearing may be a student conduct hearing, a Title IX hearing, or an appeal hearing.
+Each type of hearing is explained further in section III.P.
+Prior to hearings, complainants and respondents will receive notice of the date, time and location of hearings.
+Additionally, complainants and respondents are notified of the final outcomes of hearings. - 8.
+The term "Hearing Body" means any person or persons authorized by the Dean of Students to hear misconduct cases, consider the provided information, and recommend an appropriate outcome, which may include recommending or imposing sanctions.
+A hearing body may be referred to as a board or committee. - 9.
+The term "Policy" is defined as any written regulation of the University as found in, but not limited to, the Code of Student Conduct, Residence Life Handbook, Student-Athlete Code of Conduct, Employee Handbook, Faculty Handbook, Adjunct Faculty Handbook, and the University Catalogs, which has been approved and/or signed by the President of the University - 10.
+The term "Academic Misconduct" includes, but is not limited to: The use of any unauthorized assistance in taking quizzes, test, or examinations; Dependence upon the aid of sources beyond those authorized by the instructor in writing papers, preparing reports, solving problems, or carrying out other assignments; or, The acquisition, without permission, of tests or other academic material belonging to a member of the University faculty or staff. - 11.
+The term "Plagiarism" includes, but is not limited to, the use, by paraphrase or direct quotation, of the published or unpublished work of another person without full and clear acknowledgement.
 It also includes the unacknowledged use of materials prepared by another person or agency engaged in the selling of term papers or other academic materials.
-(Please refer to Section IV.D.3. for more information on plagiarism and it's relation to academic misconduct.) - 11.
-The term "Complainant" means any person who submits a complaint alleging that a student or student organization violated this Code of Student Conduct.
-Anyone may be a complainant and submit a complaint of misconduct to the Dean of Students, ECU Police Department, or the appropriate University official. - 12.
-The term "Alleged Victim" means any person who believes and claims that he or she has been a victim of a crime of violence by another student and/or student organization.
-The "Alleged Victim" has the right to file a complaint with the Dean of Students, ECU Police Department, or the appropriate University official. - 13.
-The term "Accused Student" means any student or student organization accused of violating this Student Code of Conduct of Student Conduct or any other related published University policy, such as those mentioned in Section III of this document.
-The president or designee(s) of the accused student organization shall be the primary point of contact for correspondence with the Dean of Students throughout and upon the conclusion of investigations. - 14.
-The term "Sexual Harassment" shall be defined as unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature in the following context: When submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment or academic standing; or, When submission to or rejection of such conduct by an individual is used as the basis for employment or academic decisions affecting such individual; or, When such conduct has the purpose or effect of unreasonably interfering with an individual's work or academic performance or creating an intimidating, hostile, or offensive working or academic environment.
-(Please refer to Section VI.F. for the University policy statement and examples of sexual harassment.)
+(Please refer to Section IV.D.3. for more information on plagiarism and it's relation to academic misconduct.) - 12.
+The term "Reporting Party" means any person who reports an incident of an alleged violation of this Student Code of Conduct.
+Anyone may be a reporting party and submit a complaint of misconduct to the Dean of Students, ECU Police Department, or the appropriate University official. - 13.
+The term "Complainant" means any person who believes and claims that he or she has been a target of a crime and/or the subject of a violation of the Student Code of Conduct by another student and/or student organization.
+The "complainant" has the right to report violations of law or university policy with the Dean of Students, ECU Police Department, or the appropriate University official.